 There are different types of AED.
-However, all the devices have standard features, including voice prompts electrode pads (AED/ defibrillation pads), visual display, or buttons.
+However, all the devices have standard features, including voice prompts electrode pads (AED/ defibrillation pads), visual displays, or buttons.

 - Turn on the AED device.

-- Expose the victim’s chest.
-Wipe it dry using gauze pads or clean towel to ensure that the AED pads stick onto the victim’s chest as require.
+- Expose the victim's chest.
+Wipe it dry using gauze pads or a clean towel to ensure that the AED pads stick onto the victim's chest as required.

-- If need be, plug the connector to the AED.
+- If need be, plug the connector into the AED.

-Stop with the CPR when you notice signs of life in the victim, such as breathing.
-Monitor the victim’s condition and breathing.
+Stop CPR when you notice signs of life in the victim, such as breathing.
+Monitor the victim's condition and breathing.

 Procedure for Using AED for Children and Infants

 Sudden cardiac arrest in children and infants results in ventricular fibrillation.
-The causes are not immediate and may be due to:
+The causes are not immediate and may be due to the following: